arshkhatwani/ikanshy-project/readme.md

 | Body         | { "amount": 50 }           |
 | Endpoint     | /transaction?type=debit    |
 | Response     | { "currentBalance": 100 }  |

+_Note_: This API returns a 400 status response if the amount to be debited is greater than currrent balance.

 ## Middlewares